englianhu/Coursera-Mastering-Software-Development-in-R/README.md

 - Week 6 : Final Assessment

 ## Miscellaneous

+There have a `RMarkdown` file and also a copy of `pdf` and `png` format certificate of accomplishment in every single course.

+## Reference

 - [Dynamic Documents for R using R Markdown](https://rpubs.com/moviedo/322222) introduce some useful functions and also packages for R users.
 - [Advanced R](http://adv-r.had.co.nz) designed primarily for R users who want to improve their programming skills and understanding of the language.
 It should also be useful for programmers coming to R from other languages, as it explains some of R's quirks and shows how some parts that seem horrible do have a positive side.